Lindt makes a huge variety of chocolates, most of which contain milk.

 The Mint Intense Dark Chocolate is comprised of 47% cocoa and it has a hint of peppermint oil which adds a refreshing piquancy when you taste it.

 Caramel and Sea Salt Dark Chocolate Excellence Bar

 Verdict: The Excellence Caramel and Sea Salt is not vegan.

-The caramel pieces within this dark chocolate are made from milk fat and skimmed milk powder.
+Unfortunately, the caramel bits in this dark chocolate are made from milk fat and skimmed milk powder.

-Verdict: The Excellence Orange Intense Dark Chocolate is NOT vegan.
+Verdict: The Excellence Orange Intense Dark Chocolate is not vegan.

 Verdict: The Excellence Chili Dark Chocolate is not vegan.

 The Chili Dark Chocolate has 48% cocoa content, so like most Lindt dark chocolates with cocoa around that range, this one also contains milk fat.